TecKnow/learning/README.md

-This repository contains dode from learning activities, ranging from tutorials to problem sites.
+Code from learning activities ranging from tutorials to problem sites.